TheOdinProject/curriculum/nodeJS/express/installing_postgresql.md

 </div>

 Got an error, or don't see an active service?
-Come visit the [Discord](https://discord.gg/V75WSQG) for some help!
+Come visit [our Discord server](https://discord.gg/V75WSQG) for some help!

 If `postgresql` is active, you can press `Q` to quit the status screen and move on to the next step.